 Always look for R(-controlled) first.

 Then look for E, V, L.

 Last look for O and C.

-Also included in this post is a worksheet of syllable types for labeling and the answers.
+Also included in this post is worksheet examples of syllable types for labeling and the answers.